 A potential tenant’s credit history may provide important information to a landlord, just as a potential homeowner's credit history weighs heavily on their ability to obtain a mortgage on a home.
 A landlord may have to pay for the cost of running the check or state laws may make it possible for a prospective tenant to pay the fee.

-A landlord will want to look for any financial issues, such as recent bankruptcies, late payments, collection accounts or significant debt.
+A landlord will want to look for any financial issues, such as recent bankruptcies, late payments, collection accounts, or significant debt.
 A history of late payments or serious delinquencies should serve as a red flag for a landlord.
-It is easy to order a credit report and more from the Equifax Identity Report.
+It is easy to order a credit report and more from Equifax or another credit bureau.